ruby-rdf/spira/README.md

  * Use Validations module (and Errors) from ActiveModel instead of the home-brewn ones.
  * Implementation of TYPES needs revision: I don't want to "reload" them, I want them just "to be there".
 See "spira/types.rb"
+ * "Finding" is quite rudimentary and is crying for SPARQL support.

 # Spira